debops/debops/docs/ansible/roles/slapd/ldap-acl.rst

 enable easier redesign of the Access Control List according to the needs of one's organization.

+The user-facing :envvar:`LDAP directory structure <slapd__structure_tasks>`
-You can use the :file:`ansible/playbooks/ldap/init-directory.yml` Ansible playbook to initialize the new LDAP directory with the objects designed with the default ACL in mind.
+that conforms to the ACL defined by the role will be initialized by the :ref:`debops.slapd` role as well.
+You can use the :file:`ansible/playbooks/ldap/init-directory.yml` Ansible playbook to create the initial LDAP Administrator account which will finish the installation.
 See :ref:`ldap__ref_ldap_init` for more details.

 .. only:: html